WH Guide to Nutrition 101: It's not that complicated

 THIS IS NOT SUPPORTED BY LEGIT SCIENCE.

 The debate around meat (particularly red meat) is at an all-time high with documentaries like “What the Health” coming out every year.
-But I have some very big problems with these: the first being there isn’t discrimination between “meat”.
-If we are talking about antibiotic pumped, soy-fed cows/chickens that are raised in horrible conditions, then yes, meat like that causes MAJOR health problems.
+But I have some very big problems with these: the first being there isn't discrimination between “meat”.
+If we are talking about antibiotic pumped, soy-fed cows/chickens that are raised in horrible, unethical conditions, then yes, meat like that can be connected to health problems.
 That meat, however, is not all meat.
-And has a VERY different nutritional and ethical profile than animals raised on pasture … Again, I say, QUALITY IS EVERYTHING.
+And has a VERY different nutritional and ethical profile than animals raised on pasture ...
+Again, I say, QUALITY MATTERS.
+I don’t appreciate the fear mongering that happens in a lot of these anti-meat debates and documentaries.

 Another major issue I’ve noticed is the makers of these films have blatant agendas that lead them to cherry pick studies that support their claims and ignore those which don’t.
 This is something called “confirmation bias”, and it does not make for trustworthy sources.

-When looking at the scientific literature, you can’t take everything at face value.
+When looking at the scientific literature, you can't take everything at face value.
 You have to look at who was sponsoring the research, how well isolated the study is, missing cofactors, etc. For example, the big “7 country study” that Keys originally used as the backbone of the ‘no meat’ argument in the 60’s compared 7 different countries diets and their rates of heart disease.
 It looked like meat intake correlated with higher rates of heart disease.
-But you know what factor they didn’t take into account?
-SUGAR.
-The intake of sugar in those countries ALSO correlated with rates of heart disease, and based on the more progressive science we have now, we know sugar is actually the main culprit of heart attacks, not saturated fat.
-Still… that study sent the US into a low fat no meat tailspin for a good 40 years.
+But, later we realized that the study didn’t take into account sugar, and other elements of diet that can ALSO be correlated to health disturbances when ingested in high quantities.
+Still... that study sent the US into a low fat no meat tailspin for a good 40 years.

 My point is this: I respect nutrition choices.
 Always.
 You do you girl.
 And there is no shame in experimenting to see what works for you.
 However, if you are allowing fear mongering or faulty science to influence your decision to not eat meat, I want to send some caution your way.
-From experience AND knowledge of basic biology, I’ve learned It is very easy to accidentally become nutrient deficient on a vegetarian diet for multiple reasons unknown to many (hint hint: upcoming blog post alert).
+Don’t give into fads, flashy documentaries, or fear mongering to make nutrition decisions.
+YOU are your best data on what does and doesn’t work for you.

 What I WILL say now is there are a few populations of peeps I encourage exercising extra precaution with meat-free diets: